Last Updated: April 25, 2021

 - Combine all the dry ingredients.

-- Mix the apple cider vinegar, the oil and the water and combine the wet ingredients with the dry ones.
+- Mix the apple cider vinegar with the oil and the water, and combine with the dry ones.

 - Line the muffin tins with the papers liners.